-These Hasselback Sweet Potatoes are perfect for a delicious vegan, gluten free holiday & Thanksgiving side dish for entertaining a crowd or as a weeknight side!
+These Hasselback Sweet Potatoes are a delicious vegan, gluten free holiday & Thanksgiving side dish for entertaining a crowd!

-I never really got the whole marshmallow topped sweet potato thing that a lot of my American fans and followers consider a traditional Thanksgiving side dish.
-I mean, I love sweet potatoes.
-I love marshmallows.
+I never really got the whole marshmallow topped sweet potato thing that a lot of my American followers consider a traditional Thanksgiving side dish.
+I mean, I love sweet potatoes (check out the amount of sweet potato recipes I have!).
+I also love marshmallows.
 I get that all Holiday sweet potato side dishes are pretty much dessert masquerading as a veggie side and I’m okay with that!
-But I believe we can still get that classic Thanksgiving vibe without going CRAZY on the sweet toppers.
+But I believe we can still get that classic Thanksgiving vibe, if you find the OG too sweet like me.

 Why This Recipe Works

-These hasselback sweet potato can be served with absolutely anything.
-They are vegan and gluten-free so if you are entertaining guests with a variety of diet, this side works for everyone!
+These hasselback sweet potatoes can be served with absolutely anything.
+They are vegan and gluten-free so if you are entertaining guests with a variety of dietary restrictions, this side works for everyone!

 This is also a very budget friendly side dish.
 Ingredients for holiday dinners can add up real quick so having 2-3 budget friendly sides help keeps the costs down.